MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/search-documents-readme.md

 ### Documents

 An item stored inside a search index.
-The shape of this document is described in the index using `Field`s.
-Each Field has a name, a datatype, and additional metadata such as if it is searchable or filterable.
+The shape of this document is described in the index using the `fields` property.
+Each `SearchField` has a name, a datatype, and additional metadata such as if it is searchable or filterable.

 ### Pagination